Beyond Perfect: Bodies, Barbie, and Boardrooms

 What happens when the game of perfection becomes the game from hell?

-At school, university or academy, most of us were forced into or attempted to play the game of academic success, spending our days at the library or studying to maximize our grades.
+Many of us were forced into or attempted to play the game of academic success, spending our days at the library or studying to maximize our grades.
 Years later, we find ourselves playing a very similar game.
 This time, our score is based on salary, cash bonus, job title, promotions, as well as perceived lifestyle and status online.

 The problem with these “games of perfection” is that they never end.
 We never win, but we can certainly lose — from burnout at work and persistent health problems that affect all aspects of our lives.